slopp/freshness_guide/readme.md

     ]
 ```

-One way to think about a Freshness policy is that it adds a tolerance to the reconciliation sensor.
+One way to think about a freshness policy is that it adds a tolerance to the reconciliation sensor.
 When A is updated, the reconciliation sensor immediately knows that B is stale and then runs it.
 The freshness policy tells the reconciliation sensor that C can tolerate being stale for up to 2 minutes.
 In this case, C will be updated approximately 2 minutes after A has updated.

 1. First A is updated by the schedule.
 C is marked stale but is not violating the freshness policy:

 ![](freshness_3a.png)

-2. After 2 minutes, the C is marked late because the freshness policy is violated.
+2. After 2 minutes, C is marked late because the freshness policy is violated.
 A run is started to update C.

 ![](freshness_3b.png)